Peptic Ulcer Disease Causes, Symptoms & Treatment

 An alternative test is an X-ray test called an upper GI (gastrointestinal) series.
 The patient drinks contrast liquid called barium, a thick, white, milkshake-like liquid.
 Barium coats the inside lining of the esophagus, stomach and small intestine, and makes them visualization easier on X-rays.
 The radiologist will look for ulcers, scar tissue or areas where something is blocking the normal path of food through the digestive system.

-Treatment for ulcers
+Treatment options for ulcers

 Treatment for H. pylori infection usually consists of taking two antibiotics (such as amoxicillin, tetracycline, metronidazole or clarithromycin), a medication that contains bismuth, and another medicine that reduces the acid in the stomach.
 Generally, the antibiotic therapy is given for one to two weeks.